Kvinnherad Municipality: General information

-On 1 January 2013, the southwestern part of the Folgefonna peninsula (south of Kysnesstranda) was transferred from Kvinnherad to the neighboring Jondal municipality.
-This removed forty residents and 37.1 km2 of land area from the municipality.
+On 1 January 2013, the southwestern part of the Folgefonna peninsula (south of Kysnesstranda) was transferred from Kvinnherad Municipality to the neighboring Jondal Municipality.
+This removed forty residents and 37.1 km2 of land area from Kvinnherad Municipality.

+Historically, this municipality was part of the old Hordaland county.
+On 1 January 2020, the municipality became a part of the newly-formed Vestland county (after Hordaland and Sogn og Fjordane counties were merged).

 Name

 The municipality (originally the parish) is named after the old name for the area (Kvinnaherað).
 The first element may be derived from the word tvinnr which means "double", likely referring to the two rivers running through Rosendal, the administrative centre of the municipality.
 The last element is herað which means "district" or "countryside".

 The municipal name has been spelled several ways throughout history.
 Before 1889, the name was written Quindherred, then in 1889 the spelling was "modernized" to Kvinnherred.
 At that time, all municipalities in Norway were titled herred (which was used similarly to the word "municipality"), so it was formally named Kvinnherred herred, which looked a little repetitive.

-On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Kvinnherad.
+On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Kvinnherad, using the Nynorsk spelling instead of the Bokmål spelling.